Britain breaks with Brussels on crypto, and Europe's rulebook is fracturing

 A widening split

 For years, crypto firms treated "Europe" as a single regulatory destination to be won.
 That assumption is breaking down.
-With MiCA's compliance deadlines now biting, CoinDesk reports that some companies are reassessing their European footprint entirely — with Dubai positioned to absorb an influx of firms looking for a lighter-touch base.
+With MiCA's compliance deadlines now biting, CoinDesk reports that some companies are reassessing their European footprint entirely, with Dubai positioned to absorb an influx of firms looking for a lighter-touch base.
 Meanwhile, the European Securities and Markets Authority has issued a warning that has put Binance's planned changes to its EU services under fresh scrutiny, according to Cointelegraph.

 Keep reading

-One newsletter, two continents
+Follow the storyOne newsletter, two continents

-The Bridge brings you the tech, startups, and leaders moving between Africa and Europe — one sharp email each morning.
+The Bridge brings you the tech, startups, and leaders moving between Africa and Europe in one sharp email each morning.
 No spam, unsubscribe anytime.